thepeacockproject/peacockprojectorg/docs/legal/privacy-policy.md

 This policy was created on May 5th, 2021.
 This policy may change without notice at any time.
 We advise regularly checking it for any updates that may affect you.
+You can view the history of this policy [here](https://github.com/thepeacockproject/peacockprojectorg/commits/main/docs/legal/privacy-policy.md).

 ## Ask a question